Goldfish, without any doubt, classify among the variety of fish that are kept as a pet by people for decades now.

-Gel: Gel foods are special types of food with gelatin and very suitable for Goldfish.
-Many Goldfish keepers prefer gel foods for their pets as it has some great benefit.
+Gel: Gel foods are special types of food with gelatin and are very suitable for Goldfish.
+Many Goldfish keepers prefer gel foods for their pets as it has some great benefits.

 Frozen Dried Foods: Live foods like bloodworms or daphnia are a great source of protein but not easier to bring.
 Alternatively, you can provide dried, frozen foods that are readily available in bottles and cans.

 You need to perform regular water changes as the water filtration can only help you remove a fraction of the pollutants present.